cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 ```
 {% endraw %}

-### Includes
+#### Includes

 Similar to Layouts, Includes help reduce duplication and promote a cleaner, more modular approach to defining HTML.
 For those who are familiar with ASP.NET, Includes work like Partial Views, abstracting the HTML out to seperate files, allowing pages to be built from components which can be shared amongst other pages.

-I created Includes for HTML that either needed to be used in multiple places, or when the HTML was defining a logical component of the website.
-It made sense to create Includes for the following components of the website:
+I created Includes for HTML that either needed to be used in multiple places, or when it was defining a logical component of the website.
+It made sense to create Includes for the following components:

 - Head
 - Footer
 - Navigation

-Although not shared between pages, these components helped simplify the HTML of the main layout page, and set a precedent for abstracting out code to prevent any wildly long HTML files.
+Although not shared between pages, these components helped simplify the HTML of the main layout page, and set a precedent for abstracting out code to prevent any wildly long HTML source files.

-### Data Files
+#### Data Files

 Data Files are a way to define site and page content in configuration files, outside of your HTML, and have it included in your page using Liquid.
 Data Files are another good way to avoid repetition in your HTML and allow you to seperate out your site configuration, rather than bloating the `_config.yml`{:.code-inline} file.